 Each Committee may ask any or all of those who normally attend but who are not members to withdraw to facilitate open and frank discussion of particular matters.

-Members and attendees will also withdraw from the meeting, as appropriate, where there is a potential conflict of interest.
+Members and attendees will also withdraw from the meeting, as appropriate, where there is a conflict of interest or a potential conflict of interest.

-5. Relationships and accountabilities with the Board and its Committees/Groups:4
+5. Relationships and accountabilities with the Board and its Committees/Groups4